leilaouahrani/COALS/README.md

 # COALS-Correlated-Occurrence-Analogue-to-Lexical-Semantics
-This work is supported by the Ministry of Higher Education and Scientific Research in Algeria (Project C00L07UN100120180002) Conception & Supervision : L. Ouahrani & D. Bennouar /  Contributor : Abdennour BenHamida.
+This work is supported by the Ministry of Higher Education and Scientific Research in Algeria (Project C00L07UN100120180002) Conception & Supervision: L. Ouahrani & D. Bennouar /  Contributor: Abdennour BenHamida.

 This code allows you to compute and save a COALS model for a text document.
 The output file contains:
-- A dictionnary with every vector word representation according to the retained words after cleaning
+- A dictionary with every vector word representation according to the retained words after cleaning
 - A list of the words

 1- Requirments:
-- You may need to enable these two commandes if your punkt isn't installed, once dowloaded and installed nltk will work perfectly fine: #1- import nltk #2- nltk.download('punkt')
+- You may need to enable these two commands if your punkt isn't installed, once downloaded and installed nltk will work perfectly fine: #1- import nltk #2- nltk.download('punkt')
 - Python 2.7 or later
 - At least 10mb of storage
 - For better results, at 18gb of ram is needed, for models with 14k words.
-You can still use google colab for up to 30k words using the free version.
+You can still use Google Colab for up to 30k words using the free version.
 - "Stopwords.txt"

 2- Libraries used: